 Are you looking to evade commotion of big Italian cities and enjoy a vacation without the busy tourist centres?
 There are plenty of quaint and alluring Italy towns - many of them worth a visit or even a longer stay.
 If looking to immerse yourself even further into Italian culture, then rest assured - there are many colourful and memorable choices you can make when it comes to visiting one of the Italy towns.
 They are less geared towards masses of touring travellers and therefore allow a more personal glimpse into the real, day-to-day life of Italians in smaller communes.

-Assisi is an Italian town worth visiting if you are interested in learning more about the Catholic religion.
-Many visit this region to see the birthplace of St. Francis of Assisi, an influential Christian saint and the patron saint of animals.
-Maratea is another town that is filled with religious influence, in fact - it happens to be home to some 44 churches!
+Assisi is one of the Italian towns worth visiting especially if you are interested in learning more about the history of Catholic religion.
+Many visit here to see the birthplace of St. Francis of Assisi, an influential Christian saint and the patron saint of animals.
+Maratea is another place that is filled with religious influence, in fact - it happens to be home to some 44 churches!
 This Italy town is known as "the Pearl of the Tyrrhenian" most likely because it is the only commune in Basilicata region that is located on the beautiful Tyrrhenian coast.

 When looking to discover another side to Italy, taking the time to step off of the beaten path and visit the country’s smaller towns is an excellent way to experience a more authentic side of the country than what the traditional tourist spots have to offer.